ArchipelagoMW/Archipelago/README.md

 Use to enable quick item swap with L/R buttons.
 Press L and R together to switch the state of items like the Mushroom/Powder pair.

-## Keysanity
+## Map/Compass/Small Key/Big Key shuffle (aka Keysanity)

-This setting allows dungeon specific items (Small Key, Big Key, Map, Compass) to be distributed anywhere in the world and not just in their native dungeon.
+These settings allow dungeon specific items to be distributed anywhere in the world and not just in their native dungeon.
 Small Keys dropped by enemies or found in pots are not affected.
 The chest in southeast Skull Woods that is traditionally a guaranteed Small Key still is.
 These items will be distributed according to the v26/balanced algorithm, but the rest of the itempool will respect the algorithm setting.
 Music for dungeons is randomized so it cannot be used as a tell for which dungeons contain pendants and crystals; finding a Map for a dungeon will allow the overworld map to display its prize.

 ## Retro